 Mill Woods United Church Outreach Program

 The mail goal is to help individuals in the community that could require support in filling out documents and to make some referrals for community services, for more information please (click here)

 Clothes Encounters of the Second Kind

 Our Clothing bank has been in existence since 1995, being the brain child of a group from the community who needed a place from which to operate.
 Space was dedicated in the church building to house the operation which has been going strong ever since.
 The Clothing Bank accepts donations of clean, gently used clothing for men, women and children.
-The clothing is made available for anyone who needs it on Tuesdays and Thursdays from 5:30 – 6:30 p.m.
+The clothing is made available for anyone who needs it on Tuesdays from 5:30 – 6:30 p.m.
 Donations can be dropped off at the church during office hours or brought to the church on Sunday mornings and left outside the Clothing Bank door (east loft room).
 If you would like to volunteer to help with this project please contact the church office.

 The Grand Meadow Community Garden is located on the front lawn of our church and we have 27 various sizes of raised bed garden plots.
 These provide gardeners with opportunities to practice and promote nutritious and organic gardening methods.
 All inquiries should be directed to the garden coordinator.

 Mill Woods United Church is a participating member of the Edmonton (Gleaners) Food Bank.
 We operate a depot in the Mill Woods community and work in cooperation with the Edmonton Food Bank to assist people lacking food security.
 Clients must call the Main Food Bank offices at (780) 425-4190 to request hampers.
 Hampers are then available for pick-up at the church on Tuesday and Thursday evenings between 5:30 – 6:30 p.m.
 If you would like to know how you can get involved please contact the church office